alex3s/bebop_hacking/README.md

 ## PUD files (flight recordings)

-The drone records every flight as a single file in `/data/ftp/internal_000/Bebop_Drone/academy`.
+The drone records every flight as a single file in `/data/ftp/internal_000/Bebop_Drone/academy`. on Disco it's `/data/ftp/internal_000/media/`.
+PUD files are recorded only when video is recorded.

 The file format is self-describing.
 Each file begins with a null-terminated JSON string listing the columns present in each data packet.
 For example (pretty-printed here for clarity):